Conducting debtor monitoring investigations during a pandemic - Private Investigator Switzerland

 One of those new fields discovered by our private investigators is, not surprisingly, the process.
 This is one area where coronavirus regulations have not had a negative impact - on the contrary, there are benefits for process servers at the time.
 One of the main advantages is simply that people are more likely to be at home and easier to find.
 However, this has also become a more competitive field.

 We mentioned that more surveillance jobs are opening up as business owners want to monitor remote-work employees.
 But this is also leading to another expanding field for private investigators – clients with questions about digital security.
-These are owners themselves or others that may have previously worked with private investigators about digital matters.
+These are owners themselves or others that may have previously worked with private investigators on digital matters.

 Now, stuck at home and working with new systems, apps, and computers, these clients are turning to our private investigators to ask for advice about how to protect their data.
 They want to know if their internet security measures are appropriate if they need to change any server protocols, and so on.
-Private Investigator Switzerland with the experience is helping them navigate new practices, webcam covers, VPNs, and a variety of other protective measures.
+Private Investigator Switzerland with experience is helping them navigate new practices, webcam covers, VPNs, and a variety of other protective measures.

 Do you see any potential strategies for expanding your business?
 2020 has made many surveillance jobs more difficult, but it has also created new opportunities for firms to reposition and discover additional strengths.